scheme-requests-for-implementation/srfi-common/hosting-on-github.md

 - Extract the contents of all ".tar.gz" files so that individual implementation files are accessible directly

+- Check in all existing mailing list archives.

-- Point all links to <srfi.schemers.org> archives to where the Simplelists archives will be.
+- Point currently active (and future) archives to Simplelists, where they'll be uploaded.

 - Temporarily change all links to <srfi.schemers.org> to equivalent links on <srfi.speechcode.com> so that I can test before the DNS change.
 I'll undo that change when we move the DNS for <srfi.schemers.org> to point to Github.